We spent a year calling Penang, Malaysia home. It was a fabulous year and we are always talking about the possibility of moving back.

 Malaysia is a very affordable and good value destination.
-For a modern country, it’s a great price and it’s well set up for tourist and expats.
+For a modern country, it’s a great price and it’s well set up for tourists and expats.

 It’s easy to get a quality home to rent for a great price.
 We hired a car during our time in Malaysia, also for a great price.
 Food is cheap, transport is cheap, utilities relatively cheap, childcare is cheap, a housekeeper is cheap.
 The list goes on!